nathreed/CommandBlockChanger/README.md

 To install all dependencies, simply run `npm install`.

 #Running
 Invoke the program with `node index.js ~/path/to/minecraft/world/folder`, specifying the path to your Minecraft world folder inside Minecraft's `saves` folder.
-The program will read `map.mapmeta`, make the changes to your world specified in it, and exit.
+The program will read `map.mapmeta` in its directory, make the changes to your world specified in it, and exit.

 #mapmeta file format
 The mapmeta file is simply a JSON file that tells the program which command blocks to change.
 It has 2 sections, the `changes` section and the `values` section.